Our 2019 UGANDA trip

-We've selected to visit uganda first as part of our mission to give back to those effected by cervical cancer.
+We WILL Revisit Uganda in 2019 as part of our mission to give back to those effected by cervical cancer.
 Uganda has one of the highest cervical cancer incidence rates in the world.

 But, Why Uganda?